-Our continued commitment to promoting and implementing the 10 Principles of the UN Global Compact is based on three main reasons:
+Our continued commitment to promoting and implementing the GC Principles is based on:

 First, proving our support for the Global Compact.
 The UNGC continues to represent the most widely accepted set of international business standards in relation to CSR and human rights.